 - Peel and grate potatoes.
 Place the grated potatoes in a clean dishcloth or cheesecloth and squeeze as much of the liquid as you can into a bowl.
 Let the liquid stand a few minutes, then carefully drain the liquid, leaving potato starch at the bottom of the bowl.
 Add the potatoes.

 - Grate the onion over the potatoes.
-Add dried onion flakes for part or all of the onion, if you like.
-Add salt, pepper, nutmeg and egg.
+Add salt, pepper, nutmeg, and egg.
 Mix thoroughly.

 Updated by Lora Wiley-Lennartz